waelabdrabbo/gateways-management-server/README.md

 ## Installation

-Run `npm run dev` for a dev server.
-Navigate to `http://localhost:5173/`.
-The app will automatically reload if you change any of the source files.
+Run `npm install` to install all the dependencies
+Run `node server.mjs ` for a NodeJS server.

 Set up the database connection by providing the necessary configuration details in `.env` file.